ObjectProfile/PythonBridge/docs/pages/installation.md

 ## Manually creating Pipenv environment

-If the second part of the script of the previous step `(Smalltalk at: #PBApplication) installPipenvEnvironment` was a success you may skip this step.

 If Pharo was unable to create the Pipenv you may need to do it manually.
 For this you must run in a terminal the following script:
 ```bash
 cd /PATH/TO/ICEBERG/PYTHON_BRIDGE/REPOSITORY